Azure/missionlz/README.md

 ## Subscriptions

 Most customers will deploy each tier to a separate Azure subscription, but multiple subscriptions are not required.
-A single subscription deployment is good for a small IT Admin team, or for testing and evaluation.
+A single subscription deployment is good for a testing and evaluation, or possibly a small IT Admin team.

 ## Firewall